ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 Addressing common vulnerabilities
 ---------------------------------

-When developing Python applications, it's essential to be aware of common vulnerabilities that can occur in the codebase.
+When developing Python applications, it is essential to be aware of common vulnerabilities that can occur in the codebase.
 These vulnerabilities can lead to security risks, data breaches, and other serious issues.